fengqi1996/github-runners/README.md

 # Step By Step Jenkins CI/CD Guide with Huawei Cloud ECS.
-(TLDR)
+(TLDR...)
 1. Programming language or framework to used is (.Net)
 2. CI/CD tool will be used (Jenkins)
 3. Source control management tool (GitLab)